stephenfitzsimon/book_manager/book_cli_notes.md

         - maybe add flags for inclusion
     - GUI version
     - browser app version
+    - use worldcat or google books api to populate information

 ## 25 April 2022
 - work on the following functionality